 3 Internal and external (where available) assessments indicate that writing and maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 4 Our assessments and observations indicate that the education and well- being of many of our disadvantaged pupils have been impacted by par- tial school closures to a greater extent than for other pupils.
 These find- ings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in writing and maths.
 5 The number of families working with social care following lockdowns has significantly increased.
-6 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between X - Y% lower than for non-disadvantaged pupils.
+6 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 7.9 - 4.5% lower than for non-disadvantaged pupils.
+This shows that the gap has started to close but further work on this needs to be completed.
+38% of disadvantaged pupils have been 'persistently absent'.
+Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
 7 The emotional well-being and resilience of vulnerable pupils, as well as that of members of their families has been impacted particularly so over lockdown.
-We therefore need to identify and increase appropriate support for children and adults including mental health, social and emotional needs.
+We therefore need to continue to identify and increase appropriate support for children and adults including mental health, social and emotional needs.